Frimkron/Ascidia/README.md

 ### Symbols ###

-Asciidi supports a number of commonly-used symbols, converted to ASCII representations.
+Ascidia supports a number of commonly-used symbols, converted to ASCII representations.